typesense/typesense-website/docs-site/content/30.0/api/synonyms.md

 | items.locale           | no       | Locale for the synonym.
 If specified, the synonym will only be applied when searching a field that has a matching locale.
 If not specified, the synonym will be applied globally. |
 | items.symbols_to_index | no       | By default, special characters are dropped from synonyms.
 Use this attribute to specify which special characters should be indexed as is.                                         |

+After creating a synonym set, be sure to link it to a collection.
+Read more in the [documentation on linking synonym sets with collections](https://typesense.org/docs/30.0/api/synonyms.html#linking-synonym-sets-with-collections).

 ## Retrieve a synonym set

 We can retrieve a single synonym set.